marcoscgdev/food-tracker-bot/README.md

 │   ├── data                 # Some training data
 │   ├── main.py              # Main chatbot class
 │
+├── food_classifier          # Food classifier module
+│   ├── k_model.py           # Used to build the keras model with some architectures to choose │   ├── predict.py           # Script to obtain a prediction from an image │   └── train.py             # Script to train the model
+│
 ├── rasa                     # Unused module with rasa chatbot implementation │   ├── data                 # Some training data
 │   ├── models               # Trained models